Maheshwari3/SafeTrack---Caygnus-Product-Engineering-Challenge/SUBMISSION.md

 ### Previous project

-**Project:** FoodApp Vendor
+**Project:** BiteBox — Customer, Vendor & Delivery Partner Applications

 - **Problem solved:**
-  A mobile application for food vendors to manage customer orders and related vendor operations.
+  BiteBox is a food ordering and delivery platform connecting customers, food vendors, and delivery partners.
+The platform supports the complete order lifecycle, from customers placing orders, to vendors managing and preparing orders, to delivery partners handling delivery and order completion.

 - **Personal contribution:**
-  I worked on the React Native application, including UI development, API integration, order-related functionality, and debugging application issues.
+  I worked on the mobile application development across the Customer, Vendor, and Delivery Partner applications.
+My work included building and maintaining React Native screens, integrating backend APIs, handling application state, implementing order-related workflows, managing API responses and errors, and debugging issues across the applications.

 - **Scale / operational complexity:**
-  The application involved communication between the mobile application and backend APIs for vendor and order-related operations.
-I worked with asynchronous API responses and different application states such as loading, success, and error states.
+  The platform involved three different user roles with different workflows and responsibilities:
+  - **Customer:** Browse food, place orders, track order status, and manage order-related actions.
+  - **Vendor:** Receive and manage orders, update order status, and handle vendor-side operations.
+  - **Delivery Partner:** View assigned deliveries, manage delivery status, and complete the delivery workflow.

+  The main engineering complexity was keeping the different applications synchronized with backend order states and handling asynchronous API communication across the different stages of an order.

 - **Difficult engineering/product decision:**
-  One of the challenges was keeping the mobile application's UI state consistent with asynchronous backend API responses.
-I handled API communication and UI state updates separately so that loading, success, and error states could be managed more reliably.
+  One of the important engineering challenges was managing different order states across the Customer, Vendor, and Delivery Partner applications.
+I worked with asynchronous API responses and application state so that each user role could see and perform the actions appropriate to the current order status.
+Error handling and loading states were also handled to make the application behavior more reliable when API requests failed or took time to complete.

 - **Public link/evidence:**
-  The project is not publicly available on GitHub, so source code cannot be provided as public evidence.
+  The BiteBox project is not publicly available on GitHub, so the source code cannot be provided as public evidence.
+The project experience can be discussed and demonstrated during the technical discussion if required.
 ---

 ## Demo